ChrisBeaumont/soupy/docs/getting_started.rst

    [u'The Shawshank Redemption', u'The Dark Knight', u'Inception',...]

-Soupy provides an alternative syntax via the :meth:`~Collection.each` method:
+Soupy provides an additional syntax for this with the :meth:`~Collection.each` method:

 .. doctest:: imdb